avidiella/synthetic-mri-segmentation/synthetic-image-generation/README.md

 # Table of contents
 1. About the package
 2. How to execute the program
-3. Steps to execute main.py
+3. Steps to execute `main.py`
-4. Output
+4. Outputs
 5. References

 # 1. About the package